harrowmykel/flutter_mobile_vision_2/README.md

 ---------------------------

-If you are migrating from edufolly's package, please note the following changes [1]
+If you are migrating from edufolly's package, please note the following changes.

+[1]
 ```dart
 import 'package:fluttermobilevision/fluttermobilevision.dart';